Azure-Samples/rag-with-azure-ai-search-notebooks/README.md

 ## Environment setup

-1. Run `azd up` on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo/) with GPT-4-vision enabled.
-This will create the necessary resources for the Azure OpenAI, Azure AI Search services, and the Computer Vision service.
+1. Run `azd up` on [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo/) with GPT vision feature enabled.
+This will create the necessary resources for the Azure OpenAI, Azure AI Search services, and the Azure AI Vision service.

 2. Create a .env with these variables, with the values taken from `.azure/ENV-NAME/.env` in the azure-search-openai-demo repository.